salaGasno/nsgProject/VFD_PI_Control_of_3P_Motor.md

 The system can freely toggle between manual and automatic control of the water level.
 The system can enter manual mode freely as the HOA is set to the Hand position, while entering automatic control mode requires the HOA to be set to the Auto position and for the green button to be pressed.

-# State Machine Program Description
+# State Machine Program Description & Wiring

 The ladder logic document can be found here: [PIpumpCtrlFSM_NoahSG.pdf](https://github.com/user-attachments/files/23294503/PIpumpCtrlFSM_NoahSG.pdf)